dyahayumgw/HAAQI-Net/README.md

-# HAAQI-Net: A non-intrusive neural music quality assessment model for hearing aids [HAAQI-Net Paper](https://arxiv.org/abs/2401.01145)
+# HAAQI-Net: A non-intrusive neural music quality assessment model for hearing aids

 ## Introduction
 HAAQI-Net is a non-intrusive deep learning model for music quality assessment tailored to hearing aid users.
 In contrast to traditional methods like the Hearing Aid Audio Quality Index (HAAQI), HAAQI-Net utilizes a Bidirectional Long Short-Term Memory (BLSTM) with attention.
 It takes an assessed music sample and a hearing loss pattern as input, generating a predicted HAAQI score.
 The model employs the pre-trained Bidirectional Encoder representation from Audio Transformers (BEATs) for acoustic feature extraction.
 Comparing predicted scores with ground truth, HAAQI-Net achieves a Longitudinal Concordance Correlation (LCC) of 0.9257, Spearman’s Rank Correlation Coefficient (SRCC) of 0.9394, and Mean Squared Error (MSE) of 0.0080.
 Notably, this high performance comes with a substantial reduction in inference time: from 62.52 seconds (by HAAQI) to 2.71 seconds (by HAAQI-Net), serving as an efficient music quality assessment model for hearing aid users.